 The use of digital storytelling in community development and research contexts bring up many new ethical issues such as confidentiality, anonymity, and consent.
 But what ethical issues arise in the sharing and witnessing of these stories?
-Participants will be invited to reflect on their experience to explore the role of witness and testimony, issues of representation, trauma and the role of the facilitator in planning, facilitating and sharing digital stories.
-Bridging theory with many years of applied and collaborative practice, we invite facilitators, coordinators, artists and researchers to join us in exploring how we might put ethics into practice.
+Participants will be invited to reflect on their experience to explore the role of witness and testimony, issues of representation, trauma, and the role of the facilitator in planning, facilitating, and sharing digital stories.
+Bridging theory with many years of applied and collaborative practice, we invite facilitators, coordinators, artists, and researchers to join us in exploring how we might put ethics into practice.
 The workshop will be tailored to individuals working with digital stories in both community development and research contexts.

 Part I will include an introduction to digital storytelling ethics, with a focus on consent, anonymity, dissemination, and ownership.
-Part II will continue to build on these themes while also discussing issues of safety, the fetishization of trauma, witness.
+Part II will continue to build on these themes while also discussing issues of safety, the fetishization of trauma, and witness.
 Both workshops will discuss pragmatic ways of how coordinators and facilitators might structure projects to attend to ethical issues before, during, and after project stages.

 This workshop is hosted by Gendering Adolescent AIDS Prevention (New College, University of Toronto)